Find free Hawaii criminal records via official channels in a matter of minutes using the links and guidance given in this streamlined resource.

 Phone: (808)587-3100

-How To Obtain a Copy of Your Own Criminal Record in Hawaii (HI)
+How To Obtain a Copy of Your Own Criminal Record in HI

 Any of the public Access Sites listed above will also assist searchers and provide printed records at a nominal fee.

-Is There a Way to Confirm Whether Someone Is on Probation or Parole in Hawaii?
+Ways To Confirm Whether Someone Is on Probation or Parole in Hawaii

 Searchers should be aware that release from jail is considered probation, whereas parole is a release from prison.
 Since Hawaii does not have a separate parolee database, interested or concerned parties should use the Hawaii Statewide Automated Victim Information and Notification (SAVIN) system that’s operated by the aforementioned VINE.